 This may include participating in and contributing to professional activities related to learning and teaching; innovations in service and support for students; coordination, management and leadership of courses and student learning; conducting and publishing research related to teaching; demonstrating leadership through activities that have broad influence on the profession; providing innovative learning and teaching for different contexts, including technology enhanced environments, for large and small class sizes and/or to meet the needs of a diverse student cohort; and influencing the overall academic, social and cultural experience of higher education.

-Applicants will be assessed on the evidence provided in their response to the assessment criteria, relative to opportunity as an Early Career academic.
+Applicants will be assessed on the evidence provided in their response to the criteria against the Citation and Vice-Chancellor's Award assessment rubric, relative to opportunity as an Early Career academic.
 The assessment panel will consider how each applicant's contribution has:

 - Influenced student learning, student engagement or the overall student experience